uselagoon/lagoon/docs/applications/laravel.md

 * You may choose to "lagoonize" your existing application yourself (see the [Lagoonizing](../lagoonizing/index.md) documentation).
 * We have a Laravel example repo of a [simple Lagoonized Laravel installation](https://github.com/lagoon-examples/laravel-example-simple) for you to have a look at.
-* (Recommended) We provide a tool called ["Sail on Lagoon"](../other-tools/sail.md) that will take a standard Laravel Sail application and generate the appropriate Lagoon configuration files for you.
+* (Recommended) We provide a tool called ["Sail:onLagoon"](../other-tools/sail.md) that will take a standard Laravel Sail application and generate the appropriate Lagoon configuration files for you.

 ## App environment key